Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 ## Great Tools Work Alike

 It is hopefully obvious just how different LVGL and Elm are.
 One is a low-level and heavily reliant on a mutating internal state; the other creates a high-level interface of immutable data and pure functions to strictly direct the application flow.
-Beyond their implementation and API however they share two characteristics of paramount importance:
+Beyond their implementation and API however they share three characteristics of supreme importance:

  1. You don't need to know the internal details of the framework to use it.
 Implementation details and optimization strategies do not transpire from the API; while interesting in its own right, that information would only cause unnecessary friction - or worse, *confusion* - when using the library.
  2. The function and intent of every part of the framework is always crystal clear.
 There is rarely more than one obvious way to achieve the desired result.
+ 3. Greater features are implemented by combining basic building blocks.
+A light skim of the documentation will leave you capable of building any UI, no matter how complex, by applying repeatedly the few foundational principles of each framework.

 > There are specific situations where delving deeper into implementation details is necessary, but such is the tradeoff when particular performance is required.
 For example, LVGL widgets can be disassembled and fine tuned for fast drawing, and the evaluation of Elm elements can be postponed if they are not displayed on the screen by enclosing them in lazy wrappers.

-These two principles make the learning process for both tools expedite and pleasant.
-Once the requirements are set, little time is wasted pondering how they can be realized by the code.
-The answer to any technical question is found quickly in the relevant documentation with no room for debate.
+These three pillars make the learning process for both tools expedite and pleasant.
+Once the requirements are set, little time is wasted pondering how they can be realized by the code, and the answer to any technical question is found quickly with little to no debate.\
 This applies even when the framework doesn't provide an integrated route (I'm referring to LVGL especially).
-"Roll up your sleeves and do it yourself however you see fit" is still a direct and clear response.
+"Roll up your sleeves and do it yourself however you see fit" is still a direct response.

-This is not just due to a extensive and well organized documentation (although it is another aspect that can be praised for both projects): the frameworks themselves are built in such a way that the flow of information and control is always crystal clear; you are never left guessing what's going on or how to achieve the basic steps, eliminating the risk of working against the tool instead of with it.
+It may be tempting to attribute such effectiveness to a will written documentation documentation, but although it is another aspect that can be praised for both projects, that's not it: the frameworks themselves are built in such a way that the flow of information and control is always crystal clear.
+The tool works with you, not against you.

 To me, this should be the main requirement any library should strive to meet; yet, I'm about to complain extensively of an extremely popular framework that goes full speed in the opposite direction.

 ## Flutter

-Developing UIs is all sunshine and roses until the target platforms multiply like cockroaches.
+Developing UIs is all sunshine and roses until they have to work on multiple devices.
-The search for one true solution for cross-platform application development has spawned a never ending undergrowth of tools that claim to succeed, but no approach is entirely satisfying.
+The search for the perfect cross-platform application development pipeline has spawned a never ending undergrowth of tools, libraries and frameworks.
+Each claims to succeed, but no approach is entirely satisfying.

 > You can (almost) always compile whatever you are dealing with to a web page - Elm does that directly and even C can be compiled to webassembly with `emcc` - and then transform to a ""native"" application via a webview.
 That's what most of those cross-platform framework do under the hood anyway.